derekkddj/SSHMAP/README.md

 ### Use the included CLI:

 There is a simple cli with its owns options.
-This tool is used to find paths between two nodes and to gerenate automatic SSH configurations to connect.
+This tool is used to find paths between two nodes and to generate automatic SSH configurations to connect.
 ```bash
 $ python3 sshmap_cli.py --help
 usage: sshmap_cli.py [-h] [--all] [--max-depth MAX_DEPTH] [--write-config] [--method {proxyjump,proxycommand}] start end